 - Groundwater levels in the Sequim-Dungeness area ("Hydrologic Monitoring Report," PGG 2009) (PDF)

 - 2015 Surface Water Flow Monitoring Report (2016) (PDF)

 - The Bell Creek Discovery Tour was launched on Earth Day 2015, to increase awareness of our home-town stream.
 View complete information.

-- The City's Interpretive Center at the Water Reuse Demonstration Site (500 N Blake Avenue at east end of Fir Street) has displays and videos on Bell Creek, "Low Impact Development" methods for managing stormwater (including rain gardens), and many other topics.
-The Center is open by appointment only - please click on the link to confirm current operating hours.
+- The City’s Interpretive Center at the Water Reuse Demonstration Site (500 N Blake Avenue at east end of Fir Street) has displays and videos on Bell Creek, "Low Impact Development" methods for managing stormwater (including rain gardens), and many other topics.
+The Center is open by appointment only; see below for contact information.